 Although there are many advantages to using a Gantt chart, there are of course some disadvantages as well.
 Keep these things in mind when using a Gantt chart for the most effective results.

 1. Plans can get complex

-Of course, they can!
+Of course, they can, that's life.
 Especially when we are talking about dozens of different resources and hundreds of details within the scope of several projects.
-It might get tricky with all those dependencies, to the point where even the easiest changes can take a long time to manage.
+It might get tricky with all those dependencies, to the point where even the smallest changes can be time-consuming and difficult to manage.